 All subcompact SUVs have economical 4-cylinder engines with less than 190 horsepower, save for the performance-oriented plug-in-hybrid and John Cooper Works versions of the Mini Countryman (211 hp and 228 hp, respectively).
 The “footprint” of most vehicles in this class is no bigger than that of the average subcompact car, but they all have available AWD (save for the front-drive-only Nissan Kicks and Toyota C-HR), a raised ride height, and a tall body structure that provides an upright seating position and easy entry and exit.
 These traits make them ideal for shoppers who want the versatility of an SUV, but value close-quarters maneuverability, affordability, and fuel economy over expansive passenger and cargo room.

 Speaking of affordability, the average subcompact crossover SUV is typically priced around $2000-$3000 less than a comparably equipped compact SUV.
-Most subcompact SUVs start around $21K.
-The cheapest is the Jeep Renegade, which starts around $19K.
+Most subcompact SUVs start around $21K, with top-end models hovering around the $30K mark.
 The most expensive is the Mini Countryman; the all-wheel-drive Cooper S model starts at around $32,000, and the plug-in-hybrid model starts at around $38,000.